SDXL 2.0 LoRA: 50-300 MB Adapters on 12 GB VRAM

 Watch training loss in TensorBoard by running tensorboard --logdir /output/my_style_lora/logs in a second shell.
 Loss should drop steadily for the first 1000 to 1500 steps and then flatten.
 If loss flattens early (before step 1000), your learning rate may be too low.
 If loss spikes or wobbles, your learning rate is too high.
 Sample images at checkpoint intervals tell you more than the loss number alone.
 A LoRA can have OK loss but make flat, concept-collapsed images if the training data was too samey.

-Merging a LoRA into the base model makes a single checkpoint that loads faster (no runtime adapter cost).
-It’s also simpler to ship to users who don’t want to juggle multiple files.
-The kohya_ss merge script handles this:
+Merging a LoRA into the base model produces a single checkpoint that loads faster, with no runtime adapter cost, and is simpler to ship to users who don’t want to juggle files.
+The kohya_ss merge script handles it:

 python networks/merge_lora.py \